 We are an Antigua company with limited liability, and our affairs are governed by our articles of incorporation, by-laws and the International Business Corporations Act.

-The following are summaries of material provisions of our articles of incorporation, by-laws and the International Business Corporations Act insofar as they relate to the material terms of our common shares.
+The following are summaries of material provisions of our articles of incorporation, by-laws and the International Business Corporations Act.